matheusbzevedo/matheusbzevedo/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Banco Ourinvest.
+- 🔭 I’m currently working at Omnichat.
-- follow me: @matheusbzevedo; (if u want)

 peace.